top of page

 Route #78 tram stop 50 metres from church

-(stop is not platform-accessible for wheelchairs).
+(stops not platform-accessible for wheelchairs).

 By train